 Does Magic Kingdom Sell Alcohol?

 Yes.
-This past September, Disney announced they would begin serving mixed drinks with liquor at many of the restaurants throughout the park.
+Disney has begun serving mixed drinks with liquor at many of the restaurants throughout the park.
 These restaurants are all table service dining options, and all require a reservation.

 Alcohol can be found in the following Magic Kingdom restaurants: